Apache Point Observatory Lunar Laser-ranging Operation: Tests of the Equivalence Principles

 Precise ranging to the Moon can test the SEP since the Earth and the Moon have a different fraction of their mass in the energy component.
-Precision measurements are needed since this component is very small – if mE is the self energy of the Earth — the energy needed to spread the atoms of the Earth out to infinity against the attraction of gravity — then the mass of the Earth is decreased by about mE/c = 4.6×10^-10 of the Earth’s total mass.
+Precision measurements are needed since this component is very small – if mE is the self energy of the Earth — the energy needed to spread the atoms of the Earth out to infinity against the attraction of gravity — then the mass of the Earth is decreased by about mE/c = 4.6×10^-10 of the Earth's total mass.
 The self energy of the Moon is smaller yet, about 2×10^-11 of its mass.
-(The contribution for any object of laboratory size is negligible, about ×10^-27, so only measurements of planet-sized or bigger objects would allow this effect to be neasured.)
+(The contribution for any object of laboratory size is negligible, about ×10^-27, so only measurements of planet-sized or bigger objects would allow this effect to be measured.)

 If the Moon revolved around only the Earth, there would be no way to tell what fraction of the Moon's or the Earth's gravity was caused by each form of mass, since only the total can be measured.
 However, the orbit of the Moon is also strongly affected by the gravity of the Sun – in essence, Earth and Moon are in free fall around the Sun.
 If the energy portion of mass behaves differently from the conventional portion, then the Earth and the Moon will fall differently toward the Sun, and the orbit of the Moon around the Earth will be affected.
 For example, suppose the energy part of the mass does affect gravity, but does not affect inertia.
 Then: